edeetee/pictocraft/README.md

 ## Future
 - Input system
 - User testing
+- Do translation locally

 ## [Text2Picto](http://picto.ccl.kuleuven.be/index.php)
 This mod wouldn't be possible without the use of this existing translation technology.
-It would be good to get this running on the host machine, instead of using their server as it does currently.
+It would be good to get this running on the host machine, instead of using their server as it does currently if the Demo server goes down eventually.
 It's images are [Sclera Symbols](https://sclera.be/en/vzw/home).

 ## Development